alllex/open-core-with-enterprise-gradle-project/README.md

 meaning that is enough for the services to be present on runtime classpath.
 However, including enterprise extensions as sources instead of dependencies allow to avoid the need of publishing the artifacts of the open-core part.

-One of the pitfalls in this setup is the ability of open-source sources depend on enterprise sources.
+One of the pitfalls in this setup is the possibility of open-source sources depending on enterprise sources.
 In this case the project will successfully build when enterprise sources are present, but the build will fail when they are not provided.

+## Demo

 For demonstration purposes in this project the enterprise sources are in the `enterprise-extensions-not-here` directory, which means they will not participate in the build initially.